 Point Nemo has also played its role in the fictional universe.
 The “Jules Verne” was a self-controlling cargo ship that touched down in 2009.
 Another fantasy author set his page-bound action in the area.
 Gizmodo writes, “H.P.
 Lovecraft’s Cthulhu mythos also puts the sunken nightmare city of R’lyeh not too far from Point Nemo”.

-Another Article From Us: The Ashes of Star Trek Legend James Doohan Were Smuggled Into Space
+More From Us: The Ashes of Star Trek Legend James Doohan Were Smuggled Into Space

-The Oceanic Point of Inaccessibility is where the wonder of space travel meets the less than glamorous reality of coming home.
-It’s perhaps reassuring that space stations, satellites and twisted pieces of metal sink into the cold depths, where they wind up in an environment not unlike where they departed from…
+The Oceanic Point of Inaccessibility is where the wonder of space travel meets the less-than-glamorous reality of coming home.
+It’s perhaps reassuring that space stations, satellites, and twisted pieces of metal sink into the cold depths, where they wind up in an environment not unlike where they departed from…